AmadeusITGroup/GhRelAssetWagon/README.md

 # Overview

 The GhRelAssetWagon project is designed to integrate GitHub Release Assets as a Maven repository.
 This allows Maven projects to utilize binary assets stored in GitHub releases as dependencies.
-The core functionality is encapsulated in the [`GhRelAssetWagon`]("src/main/java/io/github/amadeusitgroup/maven/wagon/GhRelAssetWagon.java") class, which extends Maven's [`AbstractWagon`]("org.apache.maven.wagon/AbstractWagon.class") to support fetching and uploading artifacts directly from/to GitHub Releases.
+The core functionality is encapsulated in the [`GhRelAssetWagon`]("src/main/java/io/github/amadeusitgroup/maven/wagon/GhRelAssetWagon.java") class, which extends Maven's [`StreamWagon`]("org.apache.maven.wagon/StreamWagon.class") to provide efficient streaming capabilities for fetching and uploading artifacts directly from/to GitHub Releases.
 This approach leverages GitHub's infrastructure for versioning and distributing binary assets, making it a cost-effective and scalable solution for Maven repository hosting.

 # High level design